Found: The Chicest Beach Accessories We’ve Ever Seen

 Advertisement

 The beach bums have spoken — quite literally.
 Butts have found these lightweight beach chairs quite comfy, thanks to the padded seats and back.
-They score a perfect 5-star rating from 19 reviews with customers raving about their versatility.
+They score a perfect 5-star rating from 19 reviews, and customers rave about their versatility.
 "Great for the beach, park, concerts, or a sunny day in the yard!
 They even have a pouch at the back to store your essentials and [these chairs can be] easily transported with a shoulder strap."
 No need to be overly precious over these adorable prints, either — the fabric is water-, tear-, and fade-resistant.

 Oversize, machine washable, durable, terry covered, and canvas lined — what's not to love about this perfectly constructed beach carryall?
 It's just the right size for toting your day's belongings with ease: towels, blankets, snacks, books, and a Bluetooth speaker.